-The Biodiversity Conservation Program replaces the Priorities Action Statement (PAS) as part of the NSW Biodiversity Conservation Act 2016, effective 25 August 2017.
+The Biodiversity Conservation Program replaces the Priorities Action Statement as part of the NSW Biodiversity Conservation Act 2016, effective 25 August 2017.

 The Biodiversity Conservation Program consists of: